Enable FTP

 Destination

-Select either [CF Card] (or [SD Card]) or [USB Storage] as the location for the FTP server folder.
+Select either [CF Card] (or [SD Card]) or [USB Storage] as the location of the FTP server folder.

 Folder